 In 2016, the company was renamed SF Studios.
 In honor of this event, she received a redesigned logo.
 Modern designers have solved the problem of free space by stretching letters across the entire width of the circle.
 Now “S” and “F” go to the borders, merging with them into one whole.
 So the outer border looks almost like a full-fledged part of the monogram.
 Since the letters have been reshaped, the serifs have become subtle.
 Only a tiny protruding stripe in the upper left corner of “F” is visible, separating it from “S.”

 The frame does not consist of two rings but one in the new version.
 The background color remained white.
-As for the main elements, a dark red shade was chosen for them.
+As for the main elements, a dark red shade was chosen.
 The inscription “STUDIOS” appeared at the bottom; that is, the letter “SF” can be interpreted not only as a decorative pattern but also as a full-fledged part of the company name.

 Font and Colors

 From time immemorial, the graphic symbol of a film studio consisted of a monogram inside a circle.
 Moreover, it was previously used mainly in news reviews (SF Journal) and the media.
-He could not be seen so often in the films, except in the end credits.
-Designs have changed over the century, with variations with different color schemes.
+He could not be seen in the films very often, except in the end credits.
+Designs have changed over the century, with variations in different color schemes.

-The font of the inscription “STUDIOS” is a typical geometric sans serif of a round shape.
+The font of the inscription “STUDIOS” is a typical geometric sans-serif of a round shape.
 All letters are bold and capitalized.
-The color of the elements is dark red, almost burgundy, and the base is completely white.
+The elements are dark red, almost burgundy, and the base is completely white.